Bulbul: Taxonomy

 A few species that were previously considered to be members of the Pycnonotidae have been moved to other families.
 Several Malagasy species that were formerly placed in the genus Phyllastrephus are now placed in the family Bernieridae.
 In addition, the genus Nicator containing three African species is now placed in a separate family Nicatoridae.

 A study published in 2007 by Ulf Johansson and colleagues using three nuclear markers found that the genus Andropadus was non-monophyletic.
 In the subsequent revision, species were moved to three resurrected genera: Arizelocichla, Stelgidillas and Eurillas.
 Only the sombre greenbul (Andropadus importunus), was retained in Andropadus.
 A study by Subir Shakya and Frederick Shelden published in 2017 found that species in the large genus  Pycnonotus formed several deeply divergent clades.
-The genus was split and six genera were resurrected to accommodate these clades.
+The genus was split and genera were resurrected to accommodate these clades.

 The family forms two main clades.
 One clade contains species that are only found in Africa; many of these have greenbul in the common name.
 The second clade contains mostly Asian species but includes a few species that are found in Africa.

 List of genera

-Currently, there are 160 recognized species in 32 genera:
+Currently, there are 161 recognized species in 28 genera: